finos/morphir-dotnet/docsSrc/index.md

-# Morphir.IR
+# Morphir

 ---

-## What is Morphir.IR?
+## What is Morphir?

-Morphir.IR is a library that does this specific thing.
+Morphir is a library that does this specific thing.

-## Why use Morphir.IR?
+## Why use Morphir?

 I created it because I had to solve an issue with this other thing.